lesleyrs/Client3/README.md

 To try on real hardware you'd need the 32 MB ram expansion mod, which seems involved and maybe less compatible with some other games

 Flycast seems to be the best emulator, supports ram expansion and networking.
-For mouse and keyboard you have to set the physical device ports to dreamcast device port.

 Not fully playable due to limited RAM, you can only load areas that use 2 MB of space in lrucaches (wildy etc)